student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 ## Computer Science vs Software Engineering

-Software engineering is field that is built on top of computer science.
+Software engineering is a field that is built on top of computer science.
 They are not one in the same, but they are closely related.

 Computer science is a theoretical discipline that focuses on the principles of computation, algorithms, data structures, and the underlying mathematics of computing.
 It provides a foundation for understanding how computers work and how to solve problems using computational methods.